Research Informed Practice

 The role of the Research and Pedagogy Team

-The role of research at Heathfield Community College involves dissemination of educational research, on a wide range of topics, and finding ways to share useful findings throughout the establishment.
+The role of research at Heathfield Community College involves the dissemination of educational research and finding ways to share useful findings throughout the establishment.
 The goal is to both make teachers more informed about the research that is useful for them to make their own professional decisions as well as providing suggestions on implementation.

 A designated team of teaching staff from a range of career stages, are given devolved responsibility to understand and apply relevant educational research both to their own practice and also to inform the implementation of the college improvement and CPL plans.
-This year the team have been engaging with Evidence Based Education and the Great Teaching Toolkit to further enhance their pedagogical knowledge on a number of topics, ranging from Maximising opportunities to learn through establishing routines, to developing strategies for effective independent learning habits including through homework and feedback approaches, to name a few.
-This input informs the design of the strategy for high quality teaching and learning across the college, along with the range of CPL offered to staff, including collaboration teams, INSET, Ped-cast and blog.
+This input supports the strategy for high quality teaching and learning across the college, along with the range of CPL offered to staff, including collaboration teams, INSET, Ped-cast and blog.

 Heathfield’s English department is playing a vital role in a research study investigating how English teachers and schools are using and adapting the ‘Faster Read’ approach to reading, originally designed and pioneered by the University of Sussex in 2012-2015 and now promoted nationally by Ofsted.
 We were one of the first schools to adapt the ‘Faster Read’ approach, ten years ago, and we have found it so successful that we now use it throughout all three key stages.
 At the heart of the project is the belief that enabling all students to engage with, and make progress in, reading is fundamental to their achievement and success at school, across the curriculum, and for their life chances thereafter.